exito2577/jisoo.n/README.md

 - 👋 Hi, I’m @exito2577
-- 👀 I’m interested in Data analytics and Data Engineering
+- 👀 I’m passionate about Data analytics and Data Engineering
 - 🌱 I’m currently learning
 - 📫 How to reach me ...